-Beatriz created partnerships with the poet Augusto de Campos, Cristovão Bastos, the writer Hilda Hilst, Moreno Veloso, Oswald de Andrade, Raul Bopp, Vinicius Cantuária and Zélia Duncan.
+Beatriz created partnerships with the poet Augusto de Campos, the writer Hilda Hilst, Moreno Veloso, Oswald de Andrade, Raul Bopp, Vinicius Cantuária and Zélia Duncan.
 Her musical compositions were sung by Adriana Calcanhotto, Matheus Nachtergaele, Moreno Veloso, Tom Ze, Zelia Duncan and Zé Celso Martinez Correa, among others.

-The label Biscoito Fino released her álbuns A.G.O.R.A , antroPOPhagia ao vivo in New York, recorded live at Lincoln Center in New York, and Alegria, featuring Tom Zé.
+The label Biscoito Fino released her albuns A.G.O.R.A , antroPOPhagia ao vivo in New York, recorded live at Lincoln Center in New York, and Alegria, featuring Tom Zé.

-Beatriz Azevedo’s music features on the compilation ”Brazil: The Essential Album” alongside Tom Jobim, Chico Buarque, Elis Regina, João Gilberto and other Brazilian masters, released by the UK label Union Square Music.
-Also in England the CD “Bossa Nova Nights” contains a further two tracks by Beatriz Azevedo.
-Bum Bum do Poeta, first CD by Beatriz Azevedo, was released in Brazil by Caetano Veloso’s label Natasha Records and in Japan by Nippon Crown Records.
-Mapa-mundi [samba and poetry], the second CD by Beatriz Azevedo, was produced by Alê Siqueira, whose production credits also include Elza Soares, Carlinhos Brown and Marisa Monte recent albums.
+Beatriz Azevedo’s music features on the compilation Brazil: The Essential Album alongside Tom Jobim, Chico Buarque, Elis Regina, João Gilberto and other Brazilian masters, released by the UK label Union Square Music.
+Also in England the CD Bossa Nova Nights contains a further two tracks by Beatriz Azevedo.

+Beatriz has performed widely throughout Brazil, Europe and the United States.
 In the last years, she performed at the MoMA Museum of Modern Art in New York and Lincoln Center, as well as participating in various international festivals such as Womex (Spain), Nublu Jazz Festival (New York), CMJ Music Marathon & Film Festival (New York), Femmes du Monde (Paris), Mirada Ibero-Americano Festival (Brazil), Popkomm Festival (Berlin), Dunya Festival (Rotterdam), Copa das Culturas (Berlin), Art Anthropophagie Aujourd’hui (Paris), Paraty International Literary Party (FLIP), Verizon Music Festival (New York), among others.

 Beatriz Azevedo’s band in NY included Smokey Hormel (Tom Waits, Beck), Mauro Refosco (Forro in the Dark, David Byrne), Didi Gutman (Bebel Gilberto, Brazilian Girls), Marivaldo dos Santos and David Heilman (Stomp), Michael Leonhart (Vinicius Cantuária) and Bill Holcomb (U-town).